splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/about-k8s-java-metrics-tutorial.rst

     deploy-collector-k8s-java.rst
     k8s-java-view-apm.rst

-This tutorial provides a walkthrough of instrumenting a sample Java application in a Kubernetes environment.
+Follow this tutorial for a walkthrough of instrumenting a sample Java application in a Kubernetes environment.
 After this tutorial, you can:

+.. raw:: html

+    <h2>What's in this tutorial</h2>

+After completing this tutorial, you can achieve the following tasks:

 * Configure a Kubernetes environment for application monitoring
 * Deploy the Kubernetes Operator to automatically instrument a Java application.
 * View your application data in Splunk APM.

+.. raw:: html

+    <h2> How to use this tutorial</h2>

+Each part in this tutorial builds on the previous parts.
+Follow the tutorial parts in order.

+#.
+Configure your Kubernetes environment to install the OpenTelemetry Collector.
+See :ref:`config-k8s-for-java`
+#.
+Deploy the OpenTelemetry Collector and Spring PetClinic Java application.
+See :ref:`deploy-collector-k8s-java`
+#.
+View your application data in Splunk APM.
+See :ref:`k8s-java-view-apm`

 We'll use the Spring Petclinic Java application as our example in the tutorial.
-To learn more about this application and to see a demo, go to the :new-page:`Spring Petclinic website <https://spring-petclinic.github.io/>`.
+To learn more about this application and to see a demo, see the Spring Petclinic website: :new-page:`https://spring-petclinic.github.io/`.

 .. _k8s-java-prereqs: